- Online: February, July

 Dr Sam Manger

 Studying lifestyle medicine at JCU is an incubator for exciting careers, projects and innovation in health care.
-There is a rapidly growing evidence and demand for lifestyle medicine, whole of person care and whole of community care from the public, clinicians, researchers and industry.
+There is rapidly growing evidence and demand for lifestyle medicine, whole of person care and whole of community care from the public, clinicians, researchers and industry.